Search for long-lived particles decaying to leptons with large impact parameter in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction and selection

 \section{Event reconstruction and selection}

 Events were recorded with different triggers in each of the three channels.
 Because standard CMS electron triggers are not designed to recognize displaced tracks, we use photon triggers instead to ensure efficiency for finding displaced electrons.
 In fact, photon HLT paths efficiently select electrons as well, as these triggers do not veto electrons or charged particle tracks.
 In the $\Pe\Pgm$ channel, the trigger requires at least one muon candidate that is not constrained to the primary $\Pp\Pp$ interaction vertex and without any maximum \ad requirement, and at least one photon candidate.
 In 2016 data, the muon and photon candidates are both required to have $\pt>28\GeV$ if the muon candidate \ad is greater than 0.01\cm, and $\pt>38\GeV$ otherwise.
 In 2017 and 2018 data, the muon and photon candidates are both required to have $\pt>43\GeV$; the \pt threshold was increased between the 2016 and 2017 data-taking periods to mitigate the effects of the increased pileup.
 In the $\Pe\Pe$ channel, the events are required to pass at least one of two HLT paths.
-The first HLT path requires the largest-\pt photon candidate to have $\pt>30\GeV$ and the second-largest-\pt photon candidate to have $\pt>18$ (22)\GeV in 2016 (2017 and 2018) data.
-Photon candidates must satisfy requirements based on calorimeter cluster shape, isolation, and the ratio of the hadronic to electromagnetic energy.
-In addition, the diphoton invariant mass must be ${>}90\GeV$.
-The second HLT path simply requires at least two photon candidates with $\pt>60$ (70)\GeV in 2016 (2017 and 2018) data.
+The first HLT path simply requires at least two photon candidates with $\pt>60$ (70)\GeV in 2016 (2017 and 2018) data.
+The second HLT path, which is included to partially recover events with lower \pt electrons, requires the highest \pt photon candidate to have $\pt>30\GeV$ and the second-highest \pt photon candidate to have $\pt>18$ (22)\GeV in 2016 (2017 and 2018) data.
+The photon candidates passing this second trigger must satisfy requirements based on calorimeter cluster shape, isolation, and the ratio of the hadronic to electromagnetic energy, and the diphoton invariant mass must be ${>}90\GeV$.
 In the $\Pgm\Pgm$ channel, the trigger requires at least two muon candidates without any primary vertex constraints and without any maximum requirement on the impact parameter.
 In 2016 data, the muon candidates are required to have $\pt>23\GeV$ if the muon candidate \ad is greater than 0.01\cm, and $\pt>33\GeV$ otherwise.
 In 2017 and 2018 data, the muon candidates are required to have $\pt>43\GeV$.
-With these triggers, an efficiency of 20--40\% is achieved, depending on signal mass, lifetime, analysis channel, and year.
+For the masses and lifetimes we consider, the efficiency for signal events to pass these triggers is 20--40\%, depending on mass, lifetime, analysis channel, and year.